mohammedjafar594-cmd/Retail-Analytics-SQL/README.md

 ## Project Overview

-This project analyzes retail sales data using SQL to uncover business insights related to customer behavior, product performance, and sales trends.
+This project analyzes retail sales data using SQL to uncover business insights related to customer behavior, product performance, and sales trends Imported retail sales data from a CSV dataset into MySQL.

 ## Tools Used
 - SQL Workbench